Food Testing and Labeling

 Meat or poultry processing facilities must be approved by the Alabama Department of Agriculture and Industries or the United States Department of Agriculture (USDA).
 If your product contains more than 2 percent meat, you are considered a meat processor.

 Commercial facilities that process heat-processed, low-acid canned foods and acidified foods are required to be registered with the Food and Drug Administration, which regulates low-acid (pH 4.6 and above) and acidified canned foods.
-This registration can be completed online at http://www.fda. gov/Food/GuidanceRegulation/FoodFacilityRegistration/ default.htm.
+This registration can be completed online at https://www.fda.gov/food/guidance-regulation-food-and-dietary-supplements/registration-food-facilities-and-other-submissions.
 Producers of acidified foods must also file a process schedule for each product.
 This can also be done online at the FDA’s website.

 The full text of the low-acid canned food and acidified food regulations is in the Code of Federal Regulations, Title 21, Parts 108, 113, and 114.
 The Code of Federal Regulations can be viewed online at http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm.